Morwenn/cpp-fold/README.md

 ```

 It can easily be specialized for user-defined types, including the
 standard library ones.
-Here is how we can tell that the empty string
+Here is how we can tell that an empty string
-is the identity element of string concatenation:
+is the identity element for string concatenation:

 ```cpp
 namespace cppfold